How to Extract Signature from OpenType Fonts in Java with GroupDocs.Metadata

 Required Libraries and Dependencies

-To work with GroupDocs.Metadata for Java, include specific libraries.
-Ensure your project has access to Maven repositories and dependencies as outlined below.
+To work with GroupDocs.Metadata for Java, include the Maven repository and dependency shown below.

 Environment Setup Requirements